MSREnable/SightSign/docs/Accessibility.md

-# The Accessibility of the EyeSign app
+# The Accessibility of the SightSign app

-The following technical details relate to the accessibility of the EyeSign app.
+The following technical details relate to the accessibility of the SightSign app.

 # Input methods